aretchless/msa_utilities/README.md

 # msa_utilities

 This software is provided as documentation for the manuscript "Using Neisseria meningitidis genomic diversity to inform outbreak strain identification".
-It is provided as-is, with no guarantee of usability.
+It is provided as is, with no guarantee of usability.

 To prepare alignments for phylogenetic analysis, the following two scripts were called: